Read this post to learn more about the odd creatures above • Visit my website for more about me and my books

 Instructions

 Grip the neck of the balloon to secure it onto the bottle, then lift the body of the balloon and shake to pour the baking soda into the bottle.
 Watch the balloon inflate.
 Note: This can be messy.
-Do outdoors if possible.
+Do outdoors.

 More You Can Try